 Hi, I’m Valerio founder and CTO at Inspector.

-Recently my personal account on one of our company’s tool was cracked.
+Recently my personal account on one of our external tools was cracked.
 My credentials have been stolen so the attackers have had access to this service with our credit card attached.

 There were no risks for our users security, but only for our bank account, because attackers could use up our credits or use our account for public spam activities.